TelemetryDeck/docs/guides/web-setup.md

 ></script>
 ```

+💡 If you use Google Tag Manager, please see our separate guide on [how to include TelemetryDeck in your website using Google Tag Manager](/docs/articles/web-setup-google-tag-manager/).

 ## Usage

 You don't need to write any code to use TelemetryDeck.
 Once you've installed the package, TelemetryDeck will automatically send `pageView` events for every page load.